 International Research Travel Grants

 Grants are available for Cornell graduate students seeking support for international travel for research and fieldwork.
 Graduate students are able to seek funding for multiple grants and fellowships through the application portal.
 Applications for International Research Travel Grants are due March 29, 2021.

 Reppy Graduate Fellows Program

-Fellows receive $250 for their research.
-The group of eight to nine fellows will have a separate budget to bring a speaker to campus each year and be in charge of the visit.
+Reppy Fellows receive $250 for their research.
+The group of 8 or 9 fellows will have a separate budget to bring a speaker to campus each year and be in charge of the visit.
 Learn more about the Reppy Fellows Program.
 Applications for AY 2021-2022 are due May 17, 2021.

 Each year the Reppy Institute is able to offer very limited funds to Cornell groups striving to bring to campus events or speakers that focus on peace studies issues and enhance institute program offerings and activities.
 These events must be free and open to the public.
 Student groups and other Cornell units interested in program support should apply in writing to the director of the Reppy Institute.
 Requests should include a description of the event, its relevance to peace and conflict studies, and a budget.
 Organizations receiving funding must also submit a report after the event.